 - Virgin Media.

-In addition, there are opportunities to work in small and medium-sized enterprises (SMEs), which span the full range of industries, while there are also sales jobs in the education sector.
+In addition, opportunities to work in small and medium-sized enterprises (SMEs) span the full range of industries, while there are also sales jobs in the education sector - for example, education publishing.

 What's it like working in sales?